 OVERVIEW: A 1980s Far Echo of African music noir.

-ordinary men and women trying to live the Kenyan African dream.
-It is a story of humble beginning, awkward and misdirected fumbling and miraculous accomplishment.
+Providing a catharsis through comedy, lancing the Kenyan lakeside city’s moral boil with satire, KISUMU tells the story of ordinary men and women trying to live the Kenyan African dream.
+It is a story of a humble beginning, awkward and misdirected fumbling and miraculous accomplishment.